USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 	:param float grun: the gruneisen parameter relating density, temperature, and pressure

-.. py:function:: eos = mie-gruneisen , subdirectives
+.. py:function:: eos = linear-mie-gruneisen , subdirectives

-	Directs a module to use the full mie-gruneisen equation of state.
-The sub-directives are processed by the enclosing module and can be treated as any other module directive, so long as they come after ``mie-gruneisen``.
+	Directs a module to use the linear Hugoniot-based mie-gruneisen equation of state.
+The sub-directives are processed by the enclosing module and can be treated as any other module directive, so long as they come after ``linear-mie-gruneisen``.

 	:param block subdirectives: the following subdirectives are supported: